whaynes/STCW23/jekyll/_assessments/RFPEW-5-2E.md

 <tr><td>

 {% capture behavior %}
-{% do Identify, identify %} and {% do Describe, describeequipment %} components of boiler burner and register
+{% do identify, Identify %} and {% do describeequipment, Describe %} components of boiler burner and register
 {% endcapture %}
 {{ behavior | markdownify }}